tigerseclab/SAC25_CANfingerprinting/README.md

 # results and datasets
-The datasets used to train and classify the models, the respective results of those classifications, and all of the raw waveform datasets used for feature extraction can be found at https://github.com/tigerseclab/SAC25_CANfingerprinting
+The datasets used to train and classify the models, the respective results of those classifications, and all of the raw waveform datasets used for feature extraction are too large to be shared here and can be accessed upon request.